Roost to Run: The Elements of Perfect Chicken Coop Design

 Frequently Asked Questions

-While chickens need natural light during the day, providing supplemental lighting in the coop during the darker months can encourage consistent egg-laying.
+While chickens need natural light during the day, adding extra light to the coop during the winter can stimulate laying during the off-season.
 Use LED bulbs to simulate daylight, and set timers to maintain a regular lighting schedule.

 Linoleum is a wonderful choice.
 It creates a smooth, easy-to-clean surface that simplifies the removal of droppings and debris.
 Linoleum also adds an extra layer of protection to the coop floor, extending its lifespan.
 It shields the wood or other flooring material from wear and tear caused by constant scratching, pecking, and waste.